You can record movies by pressing the MOVIE (Movie) button.

 - When shooting, the sound of the shoulder strap hooks (triangular hook) could be recorded, depending on the situation used.

-- The temperature of the camera tends to rise when shooting movies continuously, and you may feel that the camera is hot.
+- The temperature of the camera tends to rise when shooting movies continuously, and you may feel that the camera is warm.
 This is not a malfunction.
 Also, [Internal temp. high.
 Allow it to cool.] may appear.
 In such cases, turn the camera off and wait until the camera is ready to shoot again.

 - For the continuous shooting time of a movie recording, refer to “Recordable movie times.”
 When movie recording is finished, you can restart recording by pressing the MOVIE button again.
 Recording may stop to protect the product, depending on the temperature of the product or the battery.